 Ingredients

-• 2 Indian green chilies, chopped (or substitute 1 serrano or 1 jalapeño for less heat)
+- 3 Indian green chilies, chopped (or 1–2 serrano for less heat)

-• ½ teaspoon Kashmiri chili powder, or substitute ¼ teaspoon cayenne + ¼ teaspoon paprika
+- ¾ teaspoon Kashmiri chili powder, or ⅓ teaspoon cayenne + ⅓ teaspoon paprika

 Instructions

-• Place the eggplant directly on a gas stove burner over medium-high heat.
-Using metal tongs, rotate the eggplant every few minutes until the skin is completely charred and blistered and the flesh inside is very soft, 15-20 minutes.
+- Place one eggplant directly on a gas burner over medium-high heat.
+Using metal tongs, rotate every few minutes until the skin is completely charred and blistered and the flesh inside is very soft, 15–20 minutes.

-• Let cool for 5 minutes.
-Peel off the charred skin and mash the flesh with a fork, keeping it slightly chunky.
+- Transfer to a plate and repeat with the second eggplant.
+Let both cool for 5 minutes, peel off the charred skin, and mash the flesh with a fork — keep it slightly chunky.
 Set aside.

-• Heat oil in a large skillet over medium heat until shimmering.
-Add cumin seeds and let them sputter and turn fragrant, about 30 seconds.
+- Heat the oil in a large skillet over medium heat until shimmering.
+Add the cumin seeds and let them sputter for about 30 seconds.

-• Add chopped onion and a pinch of salt.
-Sauté until golden brown, 8-10 minutes, stirring occasionally.
+- Add the onion and a pinch of salt.
+Sauté until golden brown, 8–10 minutes, stirring occasionally.

-• Add ginger, garlic, and chopped green chilies.
-Cook for 1-2 minutes until the raw smell disappears.
+- Add the ginger, garlic, and green chilies.
+Cook for 1–2 minutes until the raw smell disappears.

-• Add chopped tomatoes, turmeric, coriander, and Kashmiri chili powder.
-Cook until the tomatoes break down completely and oil starts to separate from the mixture, 8-10 minutes.
-This step is important—don't rush it!
+- Add the tomatoes, turmeric, coriander, and Kashmiri chili powder.
+Cook until the tomatoes break down completely and oil starts to separate from the mixture, 8–10 minutes.
+Don’t rush this step.

-• Add the mashed eggplant and ½ teaspoon salt.
-Stir well to combine with the tomato-spice mixture.
-Cook for 8-10 minutes, stirring occasionally, allowing the flavors to meld together.
+- Add the mashed eggplant and ½ teaspoon salt.
+Stir well and cook for 8–10 minutes, stirring occasionally, to let the flavors meld.
+Taste and adjust salt and spice.

-• Taste and adjust salt and spices as needed.
-Transfer to a serving dish and garnish with cilantro and a whole green chili.
-Serve with lime wedges, flatbread, or rice.
+- Garnish with cilantro and a whole green chili.
+Serve with lime wedges and flatbread or rice.

 Notes

-• Mash the roasted eggplant with a fork, not a blender—the slightly chunky texture is traditional and more interesting.
+- Mash with a fork, not a blender.
+The slightly chunky texture is traditional.

 Nutrition